Nigeria

 Data Compilation and Publishing

 In January 2020, the NNPC created a new web page entitled EITI Support Open Data, which includes data on gas utilization, re-injection, and flaring from operations with NNPC participation; there are no data from operations that do not include NNPC participation.
 The data, in spreadsheet format, are uploaded on the NNPC’s external website with a time lag as short as a month.
-Separately, in August 2015, the NNPC began publishing its monthly financial and operational performance reports, covering data going back to January 2015 for gas flared in operations with NNPC participation.
+Separately, in August 2015, the NNPC began publishing its monthly financial and operational performance reports covering gas flared in operations with NNPC participation,.
 As of September 2021, the most recent data published on the EITI Support Open Data website were from July 2021.

 Fines, Penalties, and Sanctions